Conversion of Gaussian states under incoherent Gaussian operations

-Originated from Theorem 2.1, an interesting question is to describe conversion of pure Gaussian states of $m$-mode $(m\geq 2)$ under IGOs.
-We will firstly attempt to discuss $2$-mode case.
-The exploratory study reveals a big task for conversion of pure Gaussian states of $m$-mode $(m\geq 2).$ The difficult lies in computational complexity of finding determinant relationship between second moments of Gaussian states and its blocks.
-In this section, we discuss the structure of IGOs of two-mode.
+Originating from Theorem 3.1, an interesting question is to describe conversion of pure Gaussian states of $m$-mode continuous-variable systems $(m\geq 2)$ under IGOs.
+We will firstly attempt to discuss two-mode case.
+The exploratory study reveals a big task for conversion of pure Gaussian states of $m$-mode continuous-variable systems $(m\geq 2).$ The difficulty lies in computational complexity of finding determinant relationship between second moments of Gaussian states and its blocks.
+In this section, we discuss the structure of IGOs of two-mode continuous-variable systems further.
 Based on this, conversion of one kind of important pure Gaussian states under IGOs is described.